Theodor-Fliedner-Gymnasium: Theodor Fliedner Boarding School

 The Theodor Fliedner boarding school, one of the few urban boarding schools in Germany, was established in 1954 by the Evangelical Church in the Rhineland as a residence for students attending the Theodor Fliedner Gymnasium.
 In 2004, the boarding school came under the management of Kaiserswerther Diakonie, and it accommodated 60 students from grades 5 through 12, including those from surrounding schools.
 The boarding school ceased operations in July 2021, and the building complex now houses various services of the Kaiserswerther Diakonie.

+Awards and recognitions

+In the field of global education, the school has been designated a “Schule:Global” institution, with its membership renewed for a further three years in late 2024 in recognition of its work in intercultural learning and globalization-oriented education initiatives.